kostas2370/Video-Creator/README.md

 2. kostas2372@gmail.com (Personal Email)

 # NEWS:
+* Fix of the conquis TTS docker issue
 * Gemini and claude support !
 * Implemented ElevenLabs api voices !!
 * Now we are able to make compilation videos from twitch by game or streamer